Planters Club Darjeeling

 Walk along the wooden floor of the veranda and you will reach the reception counter, a glass cubicle where a lady sits during the day time.
 The check out time is 10am.

 Next to the reception area, there is an exclusive seating area 'Quarter Deck' for the members that has great views of Darjeeling's landscape.
 Here there is a World War I Gattling Cannon gifted to the club by Col. Younghusband before he left Darjeeling, leading the first British expedition to Tibet.

 At the end of the passage and after the reception, there is a restaurant.
 The restaurant space is given out on lease and privately run.
 Earlier there were multi-cuisine restaurants such as Taja's and later Chimney operated from this area.
 Unfortunately they could not continue for long and had to close down.

-Now there is a new restaurant that has come up which is owned by Mr. Lama, a local of Darjeeling.
-The new restaurant has a bar below and a separate seating section in the mezzanine floor that can be accessed through an wooden staircase from the lower floor.
+Now there is a new restaurant (Opium) that has come up in 2011 October which is owned by Mr. Lama, a local of Darjeeling.
+It has a bar below and a separate seating section in the mezzanine floor that can be accessed through an wooden staircase from the lower floor.
 The restaurant is also open to public who can access it through a separate door from outside.

 Before the entrance to the restaurant, there is an wooden stairway that goes upstairs to the rooms.
 The wall on the stairway is half wooden paneled.
 The stairs are covered with red jute carpets.
 Signs of aging are clearly visible.
 The carpets don't seem to be well maintained and torn at places.
 If you look around the staircase, walls are damped and cracks are visible.